- A property title grants the holder ownership rights to a property.

 Conclusions & Summary

-There is an easy way to remember the difference between a title and a deed.
+There is an easy way to remember the differences between a title vs. deed in real estate.
 A title grants the holder ownership rights to a property while the deed is a physical legal document that transfers ownership from one party to another.

 To protect against financial loss from title defects, it is necessary to purchase title insurance with a qualified title insurance provider.
 Prior to issuing the title insurance policy, the provider will perform a title search to ensure there are no title related defects.